Blog Archive

 The United Way charity publishes the ALICE report each year, Asset Limited, Income Constrained, Employed.
 It shows that 42% of U.S. adults live with economic hardship or poverty, only 58% are above the hardship level.
 Other studies show this is roughly the condition of U.S. families.
 For example the survey from the Consumer Financial Protection Bureau, December 2023, page 13: "In January 2023, 37.8 percent of households had difficulty paying at least one bill or expense in the previous year."
 I could find more such reports easily.
 For instance, the Credit Suisse Databook for 2022 shows the lower 40% own only 0.1% of all U.S. wealth, which amounts to about $1,500 per adult.
 The top 10% own 75.9%, and that leaves 24% for the 40th to 90th percentile middle 50%. (page 140, Credit Suisse Databook.
 This Databook has been removed from the web, probably due to the merger of C.S. with UBS Bank.)
 In 2017 the Consumer Financial Protection Bureau published a Financial Well-Being report which shows, on page 80, that 54% of respondents have less than $5,000 in liquid savings, 33% have less than $1,000, and 24% have less than $250.
 And the "average" household savings is $1.2 million.
 A third of U.S. adults can't find $1,000 in cash!

-The Fed's 2024 report "Economic Well-Being of U.S. Households" shows, page 38, that 52% of American adults cannot afford more than a $2,000 emergency expense.
+The Fed's 2024 report "Economic Well-Being of U.S. Households" shows, page 33, that 52% of American adults cannot afford more than a $2,000 emergency expense.
+And 37% can't find $400 in a 30 day period to pay an emergency expense.
 This is a nation with an average household income of $170,000, yet half the adults can't find $2,000 in a pinch.
 This shows the ridiculous imbalance of income and wealth.

 Two key stats to remember is that the total national income divided by all households is $170,000 per household; and the average household "net worth" is $1.2 million.
 Yet the lower-earning 50% of households all earned less than $80,610 in 2023.
 (I use the figures from the Flow of Funds, page 10, $170,000, and the U.S. Census, 133 million.) $170,000 is average.
 The lower half is not doing well, and it's a crime rarely described as a crime.
 The RealTime Inequality site shows some details.
 Households' "Average Real Factor Income" for the lower 50% is $18,900; and their "Average Real Post-tax Income" is around $39,200 – it more than doubles when social benefit transfers are added.
 (Those figures are from RealTime Inequality.)